THE TRAVELLING HISTORIAN -- EASTER ISLAND

 photo by G. Wilson

-Unique Crouched Basalt Figure Considered the Oldest Moai and one of the most powerful of the ancient sculptures.
+Unique Crouched Basalt Figure Considered the Oldest moai and one of the most powerful of the ancient sculptures.

 photo by G. Wilson